by Ian Khan | Jul 23, 2024 | Uncategorized

 Prof. Xiaoye Sherry Li: Working at Lawrence Berkeley National Laboratory, Li’s expertise lies in scalable algorithms, which are foundational for exascale computations, especially in large-scale scientific simulations.

-Dr. Kwabena Boahen: As director of the Brains in Silicon lab at Stanford, Dr. Boahen has been at the forefront of engineering.
-He's been developing silicon circuits that emulate the neurons compute, aiming to make electronic circuits that are as compact, power-efficient, and robust as the brain.
+Dr. Kwabena Boahen: As the director of the Brains in Silicon lab at Stanford, Dr. Boahen has been at the forefront of neuromorphic engineering.
+He’s been developing silicon circuits that emulate the way neurons compute, aiming to make electronic circuits that are as compact, power-efficient, and robust as the human brain.

 Dr. Giacomo Indiveri: A professor at the University of Zurich and ETH Zurich, Dr. Indiveri has made significant contributions in the field of neuromorphic engineering.
 He co-founded iniLabs, which has produced various neuromorphic hardware platforms.